 Neuschwanstein Castle in Bavaria is the one that the Disney Castle is allegedly based on.
 It’s also by far the most popular German castle with visitors, to the point where actually getting inside can be a nightmare.

-Entry is by guided tour only, and those tours are renowned for selling out.
+Entry to this top tier European castle is by guided tour only, and those tours are renowned for selling out.

 Do tickets for Neuschwanstein Castle sell out?